Gota Abu Ramada is a medium-sized, oval-shaped reef, surrounded with a shallow, flat, sandy seabed, situated at about 1-hour sailing by boat.

 The maximum depth at this dive site is about 15 meters.

 Actually, this dive site is suitable for all levels of divers.
 The shallow depths at Gota Abu Ramada make this dive site ideal for beginners so they are able to assess experience and while having a picturesque dive.
 And for the experienced divers, there is plenty of time to explore the deep walls.

-Currents at this dive site are normally not to take in consideration and is running from the north towards south.
+Currents at this dive site are normally not to take into consideration and are running from the north towards the south.

 Here at Gota Abu Ramada you can see and experience marvelous things.
 Imagine yourself following for a few minutes an adult eagle ray just at 8 meters depth.

 On the northeast side of the reef, you will find a separate erg, which is covered in orange fire corals and huge shoals of yellow snappers often hanging around here.

 This is likely the furthest point of your dive if you are starting the dive from the boat.